-As organizations begin to transition from employees working from home back to the office environment, preparation will be paramount as they reoccupy their facilities.
-According to BSI’s Cybersecurity Information and Resilience team, maintaining a company’s information resilience must be a key component of these plans to ensure that cybersecurity risks are managed, and data privacy regulations are not violated.
+Preparation will be paramount for many organizations, with the transition from working from home (WFH) back to working from office (WFO) requiring safe and considered management as they reoccupy their facilities.
+Maintaining a company’s information resilience is a key element of these plans to ensure that cybersecurity risks are managed, and data privacy regulations are not violated.

-Some of the actions organizations and businesses should consider include planning one-way systems, implementing staggered start and finish times, reviewing the effectiveness of safety controls and measures, and taking immediate action to improve those that are not effective.
-From a cybersecurity perspective this includes reassessing system networks, reviewing Shadow ITˡ activity, and bring your own device (BYOD) usage.
-From a data protection standpoint, this may include workstation changes, employee health data, data protection impact assessments (DPIAs), and transparency.
+Organizations are currently reviewing guidelines such as planning one-way systems, implementing staggered start and finish times, reviewing the effectiveness of safety controls and measures, and taking immediate action to improve those that are not effective.
+From a cybersecurity perspective this includes reassessing system networks, reviewing Shadow ITˡ activity, or bring your own device (BYOD) usage.
+While for data protection the focus will be on workstation changes, employee health data, data protection impact assessments (DPIAs) and transparency.

-To further support companies across all industry sectors as they plan their reopening and develop a sustainable methodology to working in their ‘next normal’, BSI has outlined the following 10 cybersecurity and data protection essentials for consideration:
+Focused on supporting companies across all industry sectors to plan their reopening and develop a sustainable methodology to working in their ‘next normal’, BSI has outlined the following 10 cybersecurity and data protection essentials for consideration:

 - Physical security - make sure that physical security controls, employee identification and physical media are all up to date and fully operable